omer-mazhar-rana/funsol_BE/README.md

 # Funsol_BE

 Funsol_BE is a Django-based backend application for managing user preferences, videos, and video statistics.
-This repository contains the code for the API endpoints that handle user registration, login, preferences management, video management, and video statistics.
+This repository contains the code for the API endpoints that handle user creation, login, preferences management, video management, and video statistics.

 ## Table of Contents